Fed gives reporters a rare look at its $2.5B renovation project as tensions flare before Trump visit

 Plans for the renovation were first approved by the Fed's governing board in 2017.
 The project then wended its way through several local commissions for approval, at least one of which, the Commission for Fine Arts, included several Trump appointees.
 The commission pushed for more marble in the second of the two buildings the Fed is renovating, known as 1951 Constitution Avenue, specifically in a mostly glass extension that some of Trump's appointees derided as a "glass box."

 Fed staff also said tariffs and inflationary increases in building material prices drove up costs.
 Trump in 2018 imposed a 25% duty on steel and 10% on aluminum.
-Steel prices are up about 60% since the plans were approved in June, while construction materials costs overall are up about 50%, according to government data.
+He increased them this year to 50%.
+Steel prices are up about 60% since the plans were approved, while construction materials costs overall are up about 50%, according to government data.

 Fed staff also pointed to the complication of historic renovations — both buildings have significant preservation needs.
 Constructing a new building on an empty site would have been cheaper, they said.